viewar/documentation/docs/tutorials/helpar/app_builder.md

 #### Create an account

-Create a free user account on the ViewAR Developer portal: https://developer.viewar.com.
+Create a free user account on the [ViewAR Developer portal](https://developer.viewar.com).

 #### Choose a template